Bokurano: Manga

 In North America, the manga was licensed for English release by Viz Media, which began serializing it in the online English version of Ikki on July 23, 2009.
 The eleven volumes were published from February 16, 2010, to September 16, 2014.

 It was also licensed in French by Asuka, in Italian by Kappa Edizioni, in South Korea by Daiwon C.I., and in Taiwan by Ever Glory Publishing.

 A companion to the series, Bokurano Official Book (ぼくらの, BOKURANO OFFICIAL BOOK), was published by Shogakukan on January 30, 2008.

 Anime

-An anime television series adaptation called Bokurano was directed by Hiroyuki Morita and produced by Gonzo.
-It was broadcast in Japan from April 8 to September 25, 2007 Sun TV and Tokyo MX, as well as other stations.
-Episodes were released in Japan on eight DVDs between July 25, 2007 and March 26, 2008.
+An anime television series adaptation was directed by Hiroyuki Morita and produced by Gonzo.
+It was broadcast in Japan from April 8 to September 25, 2007, on Sun TV and Tokyo MX, as well as other stations.
+Episodes were released in Japan on eight DVDs between July 25, 2007, and March 26, 2008.
 On September 4, 2014, North American anime licensor, Discotek Media announced their license to the anime with an English subtitled DVD release in 2015.

 The original soundtrack is by Yūji Nomi.
 The opening theme was "Uninstall" (アンインストール, An'insutōru), and the ending themes were "Little Bird" (episodes 1–12) and "Vermillion" (episodes 13–24), all performed by Chiaki Ishikawa.